Hide this

 Disambiguation notice

-Please don't combine this original work by Felix Salten with the adaptation by Walt Disney.
+This is the original work by Felix Salten, please don't combine with any adaptations by Walt Disney.

 Publisher's editors